columbia-university-robotics/moveit-instructions/bootubuntufromUSB-instructions/README.md

 #### Step 1C: Make sure you have at least two USB type A ports on your machine.
 If not, you will need a [USB multiport hub](https://www.amazon.com/Anker-Extended-MacBook-Surface-Notebook/dp/B07L32B9C2).

+#### Step 1D: Get an external mouse and keyboard (Not required for all users)
+I would recommend getting an external mouse and keyboard because Ubuntu may not recognize the in-built mouse and keyboard due to missing plugins.
+Keep in mind that if you get a wired external mouse and keyboard then ensure that your machine has that many USB type A ports.

+On my Microsoft Surface Pro, I was able to use the trackpad but not keyboard, so I enabled the on-screen keyboard through the Accessibility settings.
+On my Microsoft Surface Laptop, I wasn't able to use the trackpad or keyboard, leaving me without any way to use the machine.
+So I had to get an external mouse and keyboard.

 ## Step 2: Download Ubuntu ISO file
 Go to [Ubuntu Download Page](https://ubuntu.com/download/desktop) and get Ubuntu 20.04.